ElinaBoman/rootme/README.md

 - 6. The user can delete product items from the shopping basket.
 - 7. The user can view shipping information after the secure checkout is finished.
 The user will also receive an email with related information.
 - 8. On the products page the user can filter through categories by product, price or simply search for certain products in the text input field.
-- 9. The user can easily navigate on the website by using the main navigationbar.
+- 9. The user can easily navigate on the website by using the main navigation bar.
 The user will receive helpful toast messages when performing actions.
 The input fields will provide information on what kind of inputs that are expected if the user enters wrong information.
-- 10. The store owner have full CRUD functionallity over the products and can update, edit or delete products.
+- 10. The store owner has full CRUD functionality over the products and can update, edit or delete products.
 - 11. The site owner will have information about the user inside the django admin panel.
 - 12. The customers can visit Root Me's Facebook page by clicking the social media link in the footer.
 There are also links to instagram and youtube but there is no content related to Root Me in those links.
 - 14. The users basket is stored in sessions so the user can leave the site but still have their products inside the basket.
 This will of course not work if the user updates cash since the session disappears.